vitringr/vault/nodes/King and Queen Checkmate.md

 ---

-**Pattern**: From any King & Queen vs King position, the basic idea is to box the enemy King into an edge of the board, and then deliver checkmate with the King and Queen together.
+From any King & Queen vs King position, the basic idea is to box the enemy King into an edge of the board, and then deliver checkmate with the King and Queen together.

 **Forced**: Checkmate can always be forced in 10 or less moves in this scenario.

-> [!Warning]
-> Careful not to force a draw!

 **Support the Queen**:
 ```chesser